jpjarnoux/PanGraph-DB/README.md

 - Guillaume Gautreau, MetaGenoPolis, Universit ́e Paris-Saclay, INRAE, MGP

 ## Dependencies
-Below is listed all dependencies.
-To install it, you can follow the step in the next section 'Environment configuration'.
-If you prefer you can construct your own environment by installing the dependencies listed below.
+We list all required dependencies below.
+For installation purposes, please follow the instruction in the next section 'Environment configuration'.

 Use pip to install:
 - dict2graph==2.0.0